 It’s always a good idea to drink plenty of water, especially when you are eating sugar.
 Fluoridated water helps fight cavities and prevent tooth decay!

 While oral health should be taken seriously, you should always remember to have fun.
 Feel free to call our office and schedule your oral exam and your dental cleaning for the fall; post Halloween is a perfect time for a dental checkup-just sayin’!
-New York Office Phone Number 212-689-0024
+Herald Square Dental and The Denture Center Phone Number 212-689-0024

 When it comes to your teeth, practicing good oral hygiene should be at the top of your list.
 We only have one set of adult teeth and they are clearly important in every aspect of our lives.
 Our smile is one of the first things people notice about us!
 Having a well cared for smile can make the difference in your social life and your work life.
 Additionally, the ability to speak clearly and digest foods properly are dependent on good oral care as well.
 So, what are you doing to maintain or to your teeth?
 Good oral health can prevent several undesirable dental problems.